fengxiaoyun98/MyTest/SolarCellTester/res/ReadMeEng.txt

 Change log:
+2019.1.12
+Increase FF Percentage Format Display Configuration

+2019.1.5
+Repair and save XLS name consistent with 9A
+Fixed the problem that checked XLS could not be remembered

+2019.1.3
+Increase support for XLS save format and configure it through xls.
+GS

 2017.12.18

 1. optimize the serial reading and authorization information, the authorization part supports the single DB file, and the Gsola packet can no longer be used.